Grub Customizer – Easily Customize your GRUB menu

 Modify Your GRUB Menu Using GRUB Customizer

-Whenever you first turn on your Linux PC, It is the bootloader that starts all the ‘turning on’ processes such as kernel, etc. If it is already not customized by your distribution, then it looks very dull and boring with a black background and a centered selection field.
+Whenever you first turn on your Linux PC, the bootloader starts all the ‘turning on’ processes such as kernel, etc. If your distribution already does not customize it, then it looks dull with a black background and a centered selection field.
 Like other parts of a Linux system, the GRUB Menu is also customizable.

 Now, one way of doing it is in the terminal by editing various config files.
-But let’s be practical, from a beginner’s point of view using Terminal and typing ‘code’ is very challenging.
-A person who has migrated from macOS or Windows environment is more familiar with using Graphical tools to do any job.
+But let’s be practical: from a beginner’s point of view, using Terminal and typing ‘code’ is very challenging.
+A person who has migrated from a macOS or Windows environment is more familiar with using Graphical tools to do any job.

-This is where GRUB customizer comes in, It is a GUI app that allows the user to change themes, customize fonts, change the boot order, background image, and many more settings.
-In this tutorial, I will show you the installation process of this application, and we will also try to customize our GRUB menu.
+This is where GRUB customizer comes in.
+It is a GUI app that allows users to change themes, customize fonts, change the boot order, background image, and many more settings.
+In this tutorial, I will show you the application’s installation process, and we will also try to customize our GRUB menu.

 Also read: How to customize the loading time of the GRUB bootloader?